 Cooldown Reduction

 This stat reduces cooldowns of your active skills, as well as Charge Cooldowns of skills with charges.
-You can get Cooldown Reduction on your Helmet, Focus (Sorcerer only), or on a unique Amulet we found (Melted Heart of Selig).
+You can get Cooldown Reduction on your Helmet, Amulet, and Focus/Totem/Shield.
 Cooldown Reduction from different sources stacks multiplicatively.

 Resource Cost Reduction